-Childminders look after babies, toddlers and children in their own home.
+Childminders care for babies, toddlers and children in their own home, and support their learning and development.

 1. Entry requirements

 If you want to care for children under 8 for more than 2 hours a day, you'll need to register with OFSTED.
-To be registered, you'll have to:
+Before you register, you'll usually need:

-You will also need clearance from the Disclosure and Barring Service (DBS) for yourself and anyone else in your home aged over 16.
+- clearance from the Disclosure and Barring Service (DBS) for yourself and anyone else in your home aged over 16

 2. Skills required